kyverno/website/content/en/docs/Writing policies/mutate.md

 When a `foreach` is processed, the Kyverno engine will evaluate `list` as a JMESPath expression to retrieve zero or more sub-elements for further processing.

-A variable `element` is added to the processing context on each interation.
+A variable `element` is added to the processing context on each iteration.
 This allows referencing data in the element using `element.<name>` where name is the attribute name.
-For example, using the list `request.object.spec.containers` when the `request.object` is a Pod allows referencing the container image as `element.name` withing a `foreach`.
+For example, using the list `request.object.spec.containers` when the `request.object` is a Pod allows referencing the container image as `element.image` within a `foreach`.

 Each `foreach` declaration can optionally contain the following declarations:
 - [Context](/docs/writing-policies/external-data-sources/): to add additional external data only available per loop iteration.